"...a nationally noted

 "Inspirational teaching is the edge that makes Antonio García an exceptional educator.
 In the jazz idiom much needs to be communicated aurally and by example.
 Many fall short, but not so with Tony: his delivery is solidly backed up with fine trombone performance and considerable vocal ability.
 His excellent scat-singing reflects his philosophy that aural vocalization is the seminal teaching tool in the art of jazz performance.
 Jazz Australia clinicians must be flexible, comfortable working with the advanced and novice across the full age range.
 Tony excelled, gaining acceptance and respect at all levels and building a genuine rapport with his students and peers.
 Perhaps the recommendation that is most telling is that Tony was immediately asked to return for the next year's Jazz Australia—the first time that an overseas visiting artist has had this honour in the event's six-year history."

-Patrick Crichton, Head of the Jazz Department, Western Australian Conservatorium of Music,
+Patrick Crichton, then-Head of the Jazz Department, Western Australian Conservatorium of Music,

 Perth, Western Australia; Artistic Director, Jazz Australia;